kennic/kennic/README.md

 # 👋 Hi, I'm Nam Kennic

-🚀 CTO @ Appora, Zodi, Goladi • Builder of multi-service platforms
+🚀 CTO.
+Builder of multi-service platforms
 🏗️ Passionate about solving real-world problems with technology
 📍 Based in Vietnam — Building the future of service-hailing, logistics, and more